Nick-Toons/AirhornSimulator2015/AlexMikhalevDevJournal.md

 components or are not free, which makes them more difficult to use.
 I am hoping to get a working example by next week, but it did take a bit of work to get this library to be recognized by android studio and gradle.

+## 5/1/2015
+It has been a while since I have done a dev journal because I am lazy and had FRC competitions and stuff, but I have finally figured out how to use TarsosDSP with android audio.
+I have created the AndroidAudioPlayer class for playing audio from TarsosDSP on android, and it works very well.
+I have also made the Sound class able to read an audio stream from a file using the android MediaCodec api.
+The only issue is that there is a lack of throughput with the audio decoding, and the audio stream is slightly corrupted.
+It also crashes sometimes.
+I need to learn more about MediaCodec to fix these issues.
+The next step is to fix the issues with Sound, and then to add the pitch shifting to the audio pipeline.
+The first issue is much more difficult than the second.
+The corruption of the audio may be because it is two channel audio.
+I'm not sure why the throughput is too low, but it may be overhead with TarsosDSP or the streams I'm using to transfer data between threads.
+It worked much better with MediaCodec directly piped to AudioTrack, so it isn't an intrinsic issue with MediaCodec.